Top 26 Choppy Haircuts ; Hairstyles You Wi ll See Right Now

 de Zeeuw notes that you’ll need a fair amount of hair to create this shaggy cut.
 “However, women with fine hair types can choose a short shaggy hairstyle.
 It’s easy to style, easy to maintain, just ask your stylist about the best options for your features and go for it,” she adds.

-Blonde Choppy Hair with Middle Part
+Blonde Choppy Haircuts with Middle Part

-To add fullness and texture, try a blonde choppy haircut with a middle part.
+To add fullness and texture, try a blonde choppy haircuts with a middle part.
 Soft layers and a slight angle create the ideal shape for a choppier cut.
 Although you can create choppiness with any length of hair, it usually works best with shorter, bob-like styles.

 Ash Blonde Choppy Pixie Cut for Super Short Straight Hair